|Expert interview coaching - 0430 972 578|

 Interview coaching can prepare you for the types of questions you will face in your interview.
 Behavioural interviews can be particularly challenging and require that you have thought about the right examples which demonstrate your strengths and capabilities.

 Additionally, I train hiring managers in the design and conduct of behavioural interviews - which tends to be regarded as best-practice interview technique across both public sector government departments and also the larger private sector corporations.
-So I understand what hiring managers are looking for.
+So I understand what recruitment hiring managers are looking for.

 Please feel free to contact me with any questions on 0430 972 578 (I'm located in the eastern suburbs of Melbourne)